shubhamdawande/Customer-Behaviour-Prediction/README.md

 ### Data:

 - csn, date, salesqty, price/unit, article_id
-- We have total of 5 months of txn data
+- We have total of 5 months of transaction data

 ### Feature Engineering: